orikadi/swop/README.md

 Our plan for SWoP is to take the comfort and simplicity - one step further.

-SWoP is a website designed to help users perform two actions in one - find a place to stay, while also finding a customer to stay at their own place to save money while they’re gone.
+SWoP is a website designed to help users perform two actions in one - find a place to stay, while also finding a customer to stay at your own place while you're gone, therefore lowering overall costs.
-SWoP will create a closed chain of users looking to rent a place while also renting their own asset, broadening their options for staying locations and customers.
+SWoP will create a closed chain of users looking to rent a place while also subletting their own asset, broadening their options for staying locations and customers.